 As their name suggests, these are glaciers that develop in high mountain regions.
 They often flow out of ice fields that can span over several peaks or even across a whole mountain range.
 As you might imagine, they’re particularly awe-inspiring!

-Glaciers are often compared to rivers, and it’s especially apt when it comes to valley glaciers.
+Glaciers are often compared to rivers, an especially apt reference when it comes to valley glaciers.
 These bodies of ice glide down valleys and can stretch for hundreds of miles.
 Some locals describe their shape as tongue-like as they twist and turn their way down the valley.

 Valley glaciers can flow down beyond the snow line and sometimes even reach sea level.
 When one flows far enough to reach the ocean, it’s often called a “tidewater glacier.”
 These can then become the origin of icebergs at sea where they can continue their journey for centuries under the right conditions.

-Piedmont glaciers are the glaciers that spill into quite flat plains from steep valleys.
-They then spread into bulb-like lobes.
+Piedmont glaciers are the glaciers that spill into quite flat plains from steep valleys, then spreading into bulb-like lobes.
 They are formed when ice streams down a steep valley and runs out into a flat plain.
 Some piedmont glaciers are remarkably symmetrical and its truly a sight to behold.